A Scholarship Fund recipient shares his ConservationVIP Alaska Volunteer Trip experience

 so be it.” -Gary Snyder

 As we gathered around the dinner table on our last night, I could not help but think about how nervous I had been on the eve of my departure.
 Looking back, there is not a single thing I would change about the experience.
-The strangers by whom I was greeted on that first day were now friends, and we were all united by our shared endeavor to preserve something greater than all of us.
+The strangers who greeted me on that first day were now friends.
+We were all united by our shared endeavor to preserve something greater than all of us.
 For that, I feel nothing but gratitude.

 – Daniel Humphrey